St. Patrick's Day parades turn pandemic blues Irish green

 “COVID is not terrorism, but it brought terror,” the mayor told radio station WAXQ-FM.
 “And now we’re at the 9/12 moment when we march down in the St. Patrick’s Day parade.
 We’re getting up and we’re saying New York is stronger, better and we’re ready to get back to our city being open.”

-Thousands of people showed up for this year’s parade — organizers had expected a large crowd — even as many New Yorkers remain skittish about massive, potentially virus-spreading public events.
+Thousands of people showed up for this year’s parade, even as many New Yorkers remain skittish about massive, potentially virus-spreading public events.

-The holiday commemorates the death of the patron saint of Ireland more than 15 centuries ago.
-Over the years, it has grown into a festive observance of Irish culture that extends deep into the night at restaurants and pubs.
+The holiday commemorates the death of the patron saint of Ireland more than 15 centuries ago but has evolved into a money-making observance of Irish culture for restaurants and pubs.

-But for a few brief moments Thursday, there was solemnity, too, as the procession paused to remember the fallen — including those who perished during the Sept.
-11 terrorist attacks, the first responders killed in the line of duty and the thousands taken by the pandemic.
+But there was solemnity, too.
+Thursday’s procession paused to remember the fallen — including those who perished during the Sept.
+11 terrorist attacks, first responders killed in the line of duty and the thousands of pandemic casualties.

-The Bishop Edmund Whalen also urged solidarity with the people of Ukraine.
+The Bishop Edmund Whalen, speaking outside St. Patrick’s Cathedral, expressed kinship with the people of Ukraine.

-“We Irish know all too well the injustice of domination and oppression from those who sought to impose their rule over us,” he said outside St. Patrick’s Cathedral.
+“We Irish know all too well the injustice of domination and oppression from those who sought to impose their rule over us,” he said.
 “And so we pray for the people of Ukraine who suffer this day from the injustice of war.”

 Associated Press writer Russ Bynum contributed from Savannah, Georgia.